Onyx-Protocol/Onyx/docs/protocol/specifications/blockchain.md

 --------------------|----------------------|----------------
 Source              | ValueSource1         | The source of the units to be included in this output.
 ControlProgram      | Program              | The program to control this output.
-Data                | Hash                 | Hash of the reference data for this entry, or a string of 32 zero-bytes (representing no reference data).
+Data                | String32             | Hash of the reference data for this entry, or a string of 32 zero-bytes (representing no reference data).
 ExtHash             | [ExtStruct](#extension-struct) | If the transaction version is known, this must be 32 zero-bytes.